auth0-training/secure-your-ai-agents-with-auth0-for-ai-agents/README.md

     **⚠️ Note to internal Okta employees: Do NOT use your EMU (Enterprise-managed user) account since Codespaces are disabled.**

-2. An Auth0 account: You'll also need an Auth0 account.
-If you do not already have one, you can create a free one [here](https://auth0.com/signup).
+2. An Auth0 account with CIBA enabled: If you are complething this lab at Oktane, you will be provided with a demo tenant with everything enabled that you need.

 3. The **Auth0 Guardian** app on your smartphone ([iOS](https://apps.apple.com/us/app/auth0-guardian/id1093100804) / [Android](https://play.google.com/store/apps/details?id=com.auth0.guardian)) — required for the CIBA push notification flow in Tour 5.